soxueren/atsd/installation/cloudera.md

 ## RPC Encryption

-To enable encryption of RPC traffic between ATSD and HBase, add the following property to /opt/atsd/atsd/conf/hbase-site.xml file in ATSD:
+To enable encryption of RPC traffic between ATSD and HBase, add the following property to the `/opt/atsd/atsd/conf/hbase-site.xml` file in ATSD:

 ```ls
 <property>